The Heisenberg category of a category: Further questions and remarks

 Next, we outline some further questions and related results that we believe to be interesting for future investigations.

 Gal \cite{gal2016hopf} showed that the structure of a Hopf category on a semisimple symmetric monoidal abelian category implies the existence of a categorical Heisenberg action in the sense of Khovanov.
 It would be interesting to see whether this construction can be generalised to obtain a category isomorphic to $\hcat\basecat$ for any $\basecat$.
-Several examples of categorifications of seemingly related algebraic structures to ours carry actions of braid groups.
-It would be also interesting to see if there is a deeper relationship between our categorification, Hopf categories and braid group actions.
+Several examples of categorifications of algebraic structures seemingly related to ours carry actions of braid groups.
+It would also be interesting to see if there is a deeper relationship between our categorification, Hopf categories and braid group actions.

 Extending the work of Grojnowski and Nakajima, Lehn \cite{lehn1999chern} constructed Virasoro operators on the cohomology of Hilbert schemes of points of smooth projective surfaces.
 The present article is motivated in part by a desire to generalise this construction to the Heisenberg algebra action on derived categories of symmetric quotient stacks.
-Such operators should arise as convolutions of certain complexes of 2-morphisms on $\hcat\basecat$.
-The desire to obtain a good framework for working with such complexes is one of the reasons we work with \dg categories is this paper.
+Such operators should arise as convolutions of certain complexes of $2$-morphisms on $\hcat\basecat$.
+The desire to obtain a good framework for working with such complexes is one of the reasons we work with \dg categories in this paper.
 We intend to return to this question in future work.

-In a different direction, the BGG category $\mathcal O$ of prominence in representation theory has a Serre functor (see Example~\ref{ex:bgg}).
+In a different direction, the BGG category $\mathcal O$ of prominence in representation theory has a Serre functor (see Example~\ref{ex:bgg} and \cite{Koppensteiner:Traces}).
 It would be enlightening to understand the associated Heisenberg category and its Fock space in detail.

 Theorem~\ref{thm:main3} shows that it is interesting to consider when the morphism \eqref{eq:decat_morphism} is an isomorphism.
 Following \cite{brundan2018degenerate}, one way to understand surjectivity of this morphism seems to be via a suitable generalisation of degenerate affine Hecke algebras and their categorifications.
 This may also lead to the answers for the questions raised in \cite[Section~10.3]{cautis2012heisenberg}.